-Image: The property.
-At least once a month, BBES teachers and students typically participate in forest month of the students the bike rodeo, conducted in conjunction with the Albemarle County Police Department; a community Valentine's Day dance; and a Trunk or Treat activity that takes place each October.
+Connection with our community is an important element of the BBES philosophy and a cornerstone of our work.
+The trails at BBES provide an important connection to the surrounding residential communities in our school's attendance zone.
+Community building events take place throughout the year and include activities such as a bike rodeo, conducted in conjunction with the Albemarle County Police Department; a community Valentine's Day dance; and a Trunk or Treat activity that takes place each October.
 Building strong relationships with all community stakeholders and instilling in students a strong sense of why community is important are significant areas of focus for the school.